 The Shiller P/E is based on an average of reported earnings for the past 10 years, with earnings from earlier years adjusted upward to reflect inflation.
 This averaging has the benefit of smoothing out earnings, which can fluctuate widely from year to year.
 The average Shiller P/E was 20.1 over the past 50 years and 17.3 over the past 100 years.
 But the average since year-end 1989 has been 25.7, suggesting that the CAPE multiple may have moved into a permanently higher range.
-At the end of 2018’s third quarter, it stood at 33.8, one of the highest readings ever.
+At year-end 2018, it stood at 27.9, high by historical standards, though significantly lower than three months earlier.

 If you want to dig deeper into the data on U.S. market valuations, check out the Online Data tab on Robert Shiller’s home page.
 Meanwhile, you can find the Shiller P/E for foreign markets, as well as other valuation measures, by going to StarCapital.de.
 You can also find thought-provoking commentary on P/Es at CrestmontResearch.com.